-The integral 'blows up' in this way because we have assumed that the noise power spectral density $\to \infty$ as $f \to 0$.
-In reality we wouldn't notice the noise components at frequencies f < 1/2T as fluctuations.
+The integral 'blows up' in this way because we have assumed that the noise power spectral density $\rightarrow \infty$ as $f \rightarrow 0$ .
+In reality we wouldn't notice the noise components at frequencies $f \ll 1/2T$ as fluctuations.
 They would look like a fairly steady level during the particular observation time we've used and become indistinguishable from the signal.
 This simply confirms that we can't get rid of the effects of 1/f noise by integrating or adding together lots of measurements.